mit-cml/appinventor-sources/README.md

     http://localhost:8888

+Before entering or scanning the QR code in the Companion, check the box labeled "Use Legacy Connection".

 ### Running tests
 The automated tests depend on [Phantomjs](http://phantomjs.org/).
 Make sure you install it and add it to your path.
 After that, you can run all tests by typing the following in a terminal window: